Johnny Rogan: Career

 Rogan also wrote lengthy studies of football management and pop management (Starmakers & Svengalis), the latter of which was adapted for a BBC series.
 He has also contributed to numerous television documentaries, DVDs and anthologies, including Oxford Originals a collection of writings from authors, including Rogan, who studied at Lady Margaret Hall.
 He also worked as a freelance editor and indexer, for example on Colin Larkin's Encyclopedia of Popular Music, and wrote book reviews.
 Rogan was known for his eccentricity.
 While working on The Severed Alliance, he said that he once spent one year in isolation without speaking to another human being.

 In December 2011, Byrds: Requiem For The Timeless was published.
 Time Outs lead review noted: "Building on the brick-like Timeless Flight Revisited, Rogan has now collated everything he knows and everything even the staunchest psych-rock aficionado will ever want to know about the group.
 Rogan's insight is, as ever, razor-keen, and the book is crammed with hilarious anecdotes and brilliant deconstructions of the music.
 Requiem For The Timeless may yet prove to be one of the key works of rock journalism – it's certainly set to be the definitive book on the Byrds."

 In the summer of 2012, Morrissey & Marr: The Severed Alliance – The 20th Anniversary Edition, an expanded and rewritten version of the original was released.
 Rogan's 750-page biography Ray Davies: A Complicated Life was published in March 2015, with a revised paperback following one year later.
 According to the London Times: "Ray Davies is an eccentric, singular artist, but does anyone need to read more than 700 pages on him?
 Rogan, an obsessive, has form with this kind of thing.
 This makes for a lot to wade through but Rogan’s strength is in his dispassionate approach.
 He’s not in awe of Davies, nor does he have an axe to grind.
 Speaking to former wives and managers, band members, brother Dave and [Ray] Davies himself, he gives as definitive a view of the man as anyone could hope for."

 In August 2017, Byrds: Requiem For The Timeless, Volume 2 was issued.
 Both Mojo and Record Collector awarded the book a maximum five stars, the former concluding: "Rogan's dogged devotion, evocative descriptions and eternal quest for truth behind the myths shines from each of its 1,200 pages to create an essential companion to Volume 1."

+Death

-Johnny Rogan was found at his Pimlico flat - where he was raised and which he eventually bought - on 7 February 2021, after his death on 21 January.
+Rogan split his time between a flat in Pimlico, where he was raised and which he eventually bought, and a home in Tramore that he shared with his long-term partner, Jackie Taylor.

+Rogan died on 21 January 2021 at his Pimlico flat.
+His body was discovered 17 days later.